singularityware/singularityware.github.io/pages/docs/admin-docs/docs-hpc.md

 ```

-#### Code Example
+#### Code Example using Open MPI git master

-The following example (using their master) should work fine on most hardware but if you have an issue, try running this example below:
+The previous example (using the Open MPI 2.1.0 stable release) should work fine on most hardware but if you have an issue, try running the example below (using the Open MPI Master branch):

 ```bash
 $ # Include the appropriate development tools into the container (notice we are calling